-Figure 12: Comparison of direct noise and reflected noise from standard nozzles and Silent Nozzle d1) Direct noise can reach a destructive level
+Figure 12: Comparison of direct noise and reflected noise from standard nozzles and Silent Nozzle ) LZFmax per third-octave band d1) Direct noise can reach a destructive level

-The flow direction of a nozzle pointing directly at the equipment enclosure (for example, a stor- age system cabinet) can create an incredibly high noise level.
+The flow direction of a nozzle pointing directly at the equipment enclosure (for example, a storage system cabinet) can create an incredibly high noise level.
 Measurements taken directly in the flow direction of standard nozzles at a distance of one meter have caused measurement devices with a range of 150 dB to exceed their range.
 It is important to ensure that sensitive equipment is not located in the direct discharge area of standard nozzles.
 A distance of two meters for small orifices and three meters for large orifices should be observed whenever possible.
-In general, the greater the distance the bett er.
+In general, the greater the distance the better.